 Coast Guard Licensing Program

-These USCG approved programs are reviewed and re-approved every five (5) years by the USCG and the Maritime Administration.
-Each program approval specifies the US Code and IMO STCW Tables of Competence that each program meets.
-These competencies are embedded within the curriculum and, each student, upon successful and timely completion of the program, to include application for and passing of the relevant USCG licensing exam will have demonstrated basic competency.
+These USCG-approved programs are reviewed and re-approved every five years by the USCG and the Maritime Administration (MARAD).
+Each program approval specifies the U.S. Code and IMO STCW Tables of Competence that each program meets.
+These competencies are embedded within the curriculum and, each cadet, upon successful and timely completion of the program, to include application for and passing of the relevant USCG licensing exam will have demonstrated basic competency.

-Student records in all areas of the required STCW competencies, watchkeeping and seatime are assessed to ensure that the license candidate can qualify to test for his/her USCG 3rd Assistant Engineer (engineering officer) or 3rd Mate (deck officer) exam, which is administered by the USCG during the final semester of their senior year, in order to obtain a USCG license as a merchant marine officer upon graduation.
+Cadet records in all areas of the required STCW competencies, watchkeeping and seatime are assessed to ensure that the licensed candidate can qualify to test for their USCG third assistant engineer (engineering officer) exam or third mate (deck officer) exam, which is administered by the USCG during the final semester of their senior year, in order to obtain a USCG license as a merchant marine officer upon graduation.

 STCW Gap Closure